 However, side effects vary from one person to another.
 Some will not notice a thing; others will feel groggy, but good enough to work; others will need to take to their beds (or hammocks in my case).
 “A really important component, is age,” Prof Andrew Pollard, who led trials of the Oxford-AstraZeneca vaccine, stated in a recently published news story.
 “The older you are, the less the side effects – the over-70s have almost no side effects.”

 Dr. Ron Hyde is an eminent Belize-born medical doctor educated in the U.S.A. and specialist physician at Arizona’s Southwest Kidney Institute.
 He visits his family here regularly.
-His brother Evan X Hyde chairman of the Amandala Media Group of companies, is like a brother from another mother to me.
+His brother Evan X Hyde chairman of the Amandala Media Group of companies, is my good friend.
 Dr. Ron Hyde along with several highly regarded Belize physicians such as world-class epidemiologist Dr. Marvin Manzanero freely share general advice on health issues and latest medical news on social media.
 His advice on whether or not to take the COVID19 vaccine:

 “Here is what we must all consider.